 - Return the saucepan to the heat and stir for 2-3 minutes, until the sauce begins to thicken and just starts to bubble

-To make this a cheese sauce (for macaroni cheese, for example), add 250ml of grated cheese when the mixture starts to thicken – and do not let the mixture boil.
+To turn this into a cheese sauce (for macaroni cheese, for example), add 1 cup of grated cheese when the mixture starts to thicken – and do not let the mixture boil.
 For something extra, try adding half a teaspoon of mustard or a pinch of nutmeg.

 Bechamel Sauce (microwave version)